Polestar Pledges to Produce the 'First Truly Climate-Neutral' Car by 2030

 "We're electric, so we don't have to worry about combustion engines producing toxic emissions—but that doesn't mean our job is done," remarked Polestar's Head of Sustainability, Fredrika Klarén.
 "We will now work to eradicate all emissions stemming from the production of our vehicles."

-"Now is a historic and exciting time for car manufacturers, an opportunity to seize the moment, do better, and dare to build the dream of climate-neutral, circular and beautiful cars," he added.
+"Now is a historic and exciting time for car manufacturers, an opportunity to seize the moment, do better, and dare to build the dream of climate-neutral, circular and beautiful cars," she added.

-Polestar's use of "climate-neutral" implies an approach more holistic than carbon neutrality, one that may involve the curtailing of plastic waste or recycling of manufacturing byproducts.
-No examples this specific, however, were disclosed, nor were the ways in which Polestar's "climate-neutral" production differs from that of Volkswagen's "balance sheet CO2-neutral" manufacture of the ID.3.
+A Polestar spokesperson explained to The Drive that its use of "climate-neutral" encompasses "all climate emissions (not just carbon)," and accounts for "mechanisms such as radiation forcing."
+At the time of contact, however, it could not specify what its plans entail, only that it will engage in climate impact reduction more rigorous than buying other companies' carbon credits.

-The Drive contacted Polestar for elucidation on its "climate-neutral" production plans, and we will update when we receive comment.
+"Common components we have seen are offsetting via the planting of trees and the purchasing carbon credits," a Polestar spokesperson said of rivals' efforts.
+"We have more extreme and/or unique steps we plan on taking, however we will announce those one by one as we confirm we can 100-percent execute them."

 Got a tip or question for the author?
 You can reach them here: james@thedrive.com